intel/workload-services-framework/staging/recipes/gen3/HAProxy/README.md

 Intel has introduced the Crypto-NI software solution which is based on Intel® Xeon® Scalable Processors (Codename Ice Lake /Whitley).
 It can effectively improve the security of web access.

 The main software used in this solution are IPP Cryptography Library, Intel Multi-Buffer Crypto for IPsec Library ([intel-ipsec-mb](https://github.com/intel/intel-ipsec-mb.git)) and  Intel® QuickAssist Technology ([Intel® QAT](https://github.com/intel/QAT_Engine.git)), which  provide batch submission of multiple SSL requests and parallel asynchronous processing mechanism on the new instruction set, greatly improving the performance.
-Intel® QuickAssist Accelerator is a
-PCIe card that needs to be inserted into the PCIe slot in the server at the start.

 #haproxy, #web server, #reverse proxy, #load balancer, #mail proxy, #HTTP cache